scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 methods for conducting areal interpolation and boundary harmonization in the ``harmonize`` module.
-It leverages ``geopandas`` and ``PySAL`` for managing data and performing geospatial operations, and the pydata stack for attribute calculations :cite:`rey2009`.
+It leverages ``geopandas`` and ``PySAL`` for managing data and performing geospatial operations, and the PyData stack for attribute calculations :cite:`rey2009`.
 The ``harmonize`` module allows a researcher to specify a set of input data (drawn from the space-time database described in the prior section), a set of target geographic units to remain constant over time, and an